pepmartinez/keuss-server/README.md

 It is recommended to use a shared-state stats and signaller such as redis; in this way all the queues are effectively shared, and one can fire seeral keuss-server instances (or use external keuss clients) that would work as a single cluster.

 The config is kept in a config.js file, with this schema:
-* http.port: port to listen in, defaults to 3444
+* `http.port`: port to listen in, defaults to 3444
-* http.users: all http is protected with Basic Auth; this specifies an object containing the user:password pairs
+* `http.users`: all http is protected with Basic Auth; this specifies an object containing the user:password pairs
-* backends: the queue backends to connect to; they define instances of keuss queue factories, and follow this schema:
+* `backends`: the queue backends to connect to; they define instances of keuss queue factories, and follow this schema:
-  * factory: a name for the factory
+  * `factory`: a name for the factory
-  * disable: whether to disable it, defaults to false
+  * `disable`: whether to disable it, defaults to false
-  * config: the keuss config for the queue factory
+  * `config`: the keuss config for the queue factory

 keuss-server allows all backend types offered by keuss v.
 1.3.4: redis-list, redis-ordered, mongo-simple and mongo-pipeline.
 However, the pipeline-specific operations are not yet supported by keuss-server